Film and television student reads script at editing desk

 You'll spend more time in independent study and research than you did for your undergraduate degree, but the majority of your teaching time will be in-person and face-to-face.

-This course offers a blended approach to learning, and face to face teaching is complemented by an online option to reflect the different needs of our students.
-You are encouraged to take the opportunity to learn on campus, although this is not compulsory.
+We offer a blended approach to learning, and face-to-face teaching is complemented by an online option to reflect the different needs of our students.
+You're encouraged to learn on campus, although this is not compulsory.

 Assessment